Magnitude of the Problem

 A significant portion of the population has been affected by childhood sexual abuse, with 1 in 6 women and 1 in 9 men reporting such experiences before the age of 15.
 These experiences can have lasting consequences, often leading to involvement in the criminal justice system.

-Aboriginal and Torres Strait Islander Prison Population
+First Nations and Torres Strait Islander Overrepresentation